All posts

 Which solves your problem?

-"I'm going to an event this weekend and want to meet people there" — FirstMove is more appropriate.
-The real-time, proximity-based model fits the in-event moment.
+"I'm going to an event this weekend and want to meet people there."
+FirstMove.
+The real-time, proximity-based model fits the in-event moment, and the meeting happens in the room rather than in a chat thread that may never convert.

 A note on the shared goal